 The most helpful thing we did for storage was remove the toilet and convert the tiny bathroom into a food pantry.
 In this photo below you can see where the toilet was and where food tubs and laundry are now stacked.

-Wondering what that big thing in the window is?
+Wondering what that black thing in the window is?
 That’s our solar panel.
 Right now the only thing it provides power to is the main light we’ve hung in the camper.
 There is a second outlet on the panel which makes me think I can purchase other items to plug into it, but I haven’t looked into that yet.

 How do 5 people sleep in this tiny trailer?